-Communication Career Seminar
+Communication Career Seminar 3 credits

-470 is a senior-level, capstone course that seeks to assist students with employment readiness and portfolio or resume tape preparedness.
-In addition to assisting students to define professional goals, the course introduces them to job seeking strategies and interviewing techniques.
-Students also create a professional portfolio or resume tape of their work that is indicative of their academic preparation for careers in the mass communication industry.
-Core outcomes met: O, V. Prerequisite: Senior status.
+This senior-level capstone course assists students with employment readiness for multimedia careers.
+In addition to helping students define professional goals, the course introduces them to job-seeking strategies and interviewing techniques, as well as in the preparation of a resume and cover letter.
+Multimedia technology techniques will be utilized for students to publish materials to a student-created website and to create a professional career portfolio.
+Core outcomes met: O, Q, V. Prerequisite: Senior status.